photo credit : Rafael Pesantes

 Scalloped hammerheads are believed to live up to 35 years.

-The scalloped hammerhead's large fin puts it at
+The scalloped hammerhead's large fin puts it at great risk from shark finners. |

 Conservation Status:

 On the IUCN Red List, the scalloped hammerhead is listed as endangered worldwide.
-They are heavily fished around the world, and are commonly hunted for the shark fin soup trade due to the large size of their fins.
+They are heavily fished around the world, and are commonly hunted for the shark fin soup trade due to the large size of their fins.sources:

 The Shark Handbook, Dr. Greg Skomal